Browse the latest OTA updates, industry news and OT developments across Australia.

 Current Issues

 We are in the midst of a once in a generation change in the way health, disability and aged care services are delivered.
 Essentially this is a shift from block funding to a client-directed care model, with funding tailored to meet the individual’s specific needs.
-This shift is most noticeable at the moment in the NDIS and My Aged Care.
+This shift is most noticeable at the moment in the NDIS and My Aged Care schemes.

 This represents a great new opportunity for OTs but inevitably such change gives rise to problems.
 OTA seeks to identify these problems and propose solutions.

-In developing submissions, media releases and its stance on important issues, OTA seeks consultation with members, interest groups and other peak professional bodies.
-OTA’s advocacy efforts involve regular interactions with key departmental and agency figures and, when this engagement proves less than satisfactory, approaches to the relevant government minister.
+OTA’s advocacy efforts involve regular interaction with key departmental and agency figures and, when this engagement proves less than satisfactory, approaches to the relevant government minister.

 What is a Submission?